 Once you've successfully completed the CPA exam, all that's left for you to do is wait for your scores.
 The AICPA releases candidate scores four times per testing period, so depending on when during the exam window you take your test, you may be waiting up to three weeks to receive your scores.
 While you wait, be sure to celebrate the time and effort you put into studying by treating yourself to a special meal, vacation or shopping splurge.
 You deserve a break!

-Want to learn everything you need to know about the CPA — and then some?
+Ready to learn all you need to know about CPA jobs — and then some?
+Keep reading.